- Mullen Garden Market

 How to participate and program particulars

 All property owners, whether residential, commercial or industrial are welcome to participate--and it's FREE!
 Residents may nominate their own or another's properties.
 As a courtesy to your nominee, please ask their permission and let them know what to expect (listed below).
 Nominations close annually on July 1.

 What to expect:

-- To make a nomination you must provide the complete mailing address of the property and the owner's name.
-Optional information may include the property owner's phone number and email address.
+- To submit a nomination you must provide the complete mailing address of the property and your contact information.
 All properties must be nominated by July 1, using the online form.
 If you require assistance, please call the Recreation and Culture Department at 905-356-7521 ext.
 3341.
 If you are nominating someone else's property, please secure their permission to ensure they want the Trillium Sub-Committee to visit and assess their curbside landscape.

 - After the nomination period closes on July 1, a letter will be sent to each nominated property owner to remind them that the Trillium Sub-Committee will visit their property to assess only their curbside landscape (viewed from the nearest roadway).